 Should small business opt for mobile wireless or NBN?

-This is a question that all SMB’s should be asking themselves as we edge closer to NBN cut-over deadlines, according to Sydney telco specialists, VoicePlus.
+This is a question that all SMB’s and multiple site businesses should be asking themselves as we edge closer to nbn cut-over deadlines, according to Sydney telco specialists, VoicePlus.

 Ian Martin, New Street Research telco analyst agrees: